10 most shocking moments from Amber Heard's testimony in Johnny Depp lawsuit

 2. A photo was shown of a bruise on Heard's arm that she claimed was caused by Depp during a past physical altercation

 "We got into a shouting match.
-And he kind of did this thing with his body where I would tell he was going to hit me again," she said.
+And he kind of did this thing with his body where I could tell he was going to hit me again," she said.

 Heard said she picked up a vase and threw it in Depp's direction.
 "And I actually managed to get away before he got me.
 He grabbed me by the arm and he kind of held me on the floor screaming at me.
 I don't remember how many times he hit me in the face, but I remember being on the floor of my apartment and I'm just -- I remember thinking how could this happen to me again?" she said.